 Applications may be completed by a choreographer, or by a program administrator applying on behalf of a choreographer who is interested in working with a specific program.
 Applications are due by June 30, 2024 and must be submitted through the form linked below.
 Neither emailed submissions nor late or incomplete applications will be accepted.
 For questions about the application process, please send an email to email@example.com.

 The selection process comprises three stages:

 1. A selection committee of teaching artists and choreographers will review and score applications on artistic merit.

-2. The selection committee will present five finalists to Dance for PD administrative staff, which will then review applications for feasibility based on proposed budget, established production history, and organizational capacity.
+2. The selection committee will present three finalists to Dance for PD administrative staff, which will then review applications for feasibility based on proposed budget, established production history, and organizational capacity.

 3. The selection committee will then independently make a final decision based on the remaining pool of candidates.
-A single recipient for the 2023 season will be announced in October 2022.
+Recipients for the 2024-25 season will be announced in October 2024.

 III.
 Funding, eligible expenses and payment

 Up to $12,000 USD will be awarded according to the terms below.

 Allowable project expenses include:

 -Music licensing or composer fees